ICE flew detainees to Virginia so the planes could transport agents to D.C. protests. A huge coronavirus outbreak followed.

 “During COVID-19, the agency has taken steps to protect detainees in its custody and promote social distancing whenever possible,” spokeswoman Danielle Bennett said in a separate statement.
 “This has resulted in the transfer of detainees from facilities with larger detention populations to facilities with fewer detainees.
 This was the reason for the transfers to Farmville.”

-Current and former ICE officials said such an operation is unusual.
 ICE officials did not respond to requests for examples of other detainee transfers this year from Arizona or Florida to Farmville, which is the agency’s closest major facility to Washington.

+But publicly available flight data show the June 2 flights were highly unusual.
+There is no other record this year of ICE transferring detainees from Phoenix to Virginia or Miami to Virginia, according to records compiled by Witness at the Border, an immigrant advocacy group that monitors ICE Air activity.

 On June 1, after two nights of mass protests outside the White House, a top DHS official said in a memo obtained by The Washington Post that special response teams were being sent to the District from Arizona, Florida and Texas, with plans to arrive the following day.

-Note: This story has been updated with new information showing that according to publicly available flight data, ICE Air had no other flights so far this year transferring detainees to Virginia from Phoenix or Miami.